mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *you'll find boredom where there is the absence of a good idea.*
+> *the secret of success is making your vocation your vacation.*

 </div>
 <!-- quote-end -->